What Animated Women Want: Plot

+Production

+The couch gag is a parody of a montage that occurs in the episode "Gliding Over All" from the television series Breaking Bad, including a title card in the style of the Breaking Bad title card.
+Like the original montage, the gag is set to the song "Crystal Blue Persuasion" by Tommy James and the Shondells.
+The gag ends with the camera zooming out of a television to show a live-action Walter White and Jesse Pinkman, the main characters from Breaking Bad, sitting on the couch watching Marge.

+Bryan Cranston and Aaron Paul reprised their roles of Walter White and Jesse Pinkman, respectively from Breaking Bad.
+Cranston previously appeared as a different character in the twenty-third season episode "The Spy Who Learned Me."
+Wanda Sykes guest starred as a school therapist.
+George Takei appeared as a sushi chef.
+Takei previously appeared on the show as different characters.

 Reception

 Ratings

 The episode received a 1.8 in the 18–49 demographic and was watched by a total of 4.11 million viewers.
 This made it the third most watched show on Fox's Animation Domination line up that night, beating The Cleveland Show and Bob's Burgers but losing to both American Dad! with 4.23 million and Family Guy with 5.02 million.

 Critical reception

 The episode received mixed reviews from critics.

 Robert David Sullivan of The A.V.
 Club gave the episode a C+, saying "This is a scattershot episode with a lot of pop-culture references but little comic momentum."

 Teresa Lopez of TV Fanatic gave the episode three and a half stars out of five, saying "Despite the hilarious sight gags and funny The Simpsons quotes, I felt humor of the episode was undercut by the odd narration.
 It seemed unnecessary as framing device as it didn't really add anything to the story."

 Rob H. Dawson of TV Equals said "The sushi restaurant portion of “What Animated Women Want” felt lazy too, mixing together Asian stereotypes and some vague notion of rude fancy restaurants into a less-than-hilarious mess, the only highlight being the alternate universe in which anime pieces of sushi go on an adventure in Santa's Little Helper’s intestines, which I actually liked, one piece of something fun in the middle of an otherwise lackluster The Simpsons."